-Over the past 7 years the company has invested a lot in a new state of the art head quarter and they took the advice we gave them 5 years ago to develop and implement a motivation and reward system, that was on one hand totally individual and on the other rewarded team effectiveness and corporate culture development.
+Over the past 7 years, the company has invested a lot in a new state of the art headquarter and they took the advice we gave them 5 years ago to develop and implement a motivation and reward system, that was on one hand totally individual and on the other rewarded team effectiveness and corporate culture development.
 They wanted and want their employees to feel happy.
-They wanted to ease their employees life as much as possible.
-The employees can order ready to go dinner they can bring home after work, there are spa facilities, there is an army of coaches ready to help with almost everything the employees want to talk about.
+They wanted to ease their employees’ life as much as possible.
+The employees can order ready to go to dinner they can bring home after work, there are spa facilities, there is an army of coaches ready to help with almost everything the employees want to talk about.
 The list of services is long.

 The company made this investment because it wanted to attract and retain the best people in a very competitive market.
 And they have done very well.
 Maybe too well.

-Then we started to look for patterns and found that most people leaving were in a relationsship or married.
+Then we started to look for patterns and found that most people leaving were in a relationship or married.
 All sorts of ideas came into our minds, so we decided to develop a survey we have never done before.
-We wanted the spouses of the employees to take a survey where we would ask about the work load, flexibility level, opportunities and benefits their spouses( the employees of the company) had.
+We wanted the spouses of the employees to take a survey where we would ask about the workload, flexibility level, opportunities and benefits their spouses( the employees of the company) had.
 We also gave the opportunity to give free comments.